EmixamPP/linux-enable-ir-emitter/README.md

 linux-enable-ir-emitter -h
 ```

-3. First of all, try the quick configuration, it is the easiest and does not require any manipulation : `sudo linux-enable-ir-emitter quick`.
+## How to enable your infrared emitter ?
-4. The utility will guide you through the terminal to ask you questions and find out if it worked.
+1. Try the quick configuration, it is the easiest and does not require any manipulation : `linux-enable-ir-emitter quick`.
-5. If not, you will have to undertake a semi-automatic configuration with `sudo linux-enable-ir-emitter full`.
+2. If this does not work, you will have to undertake a semi-automatic configuration with `sudo linux-enable-ir-emitter full`.
-This requires more preparation, but don't worry [a wiki page](https://github.com/EmixamPP/linux-enable-ir-emitter/wiki/Semi-automatic-configuration) and the terminal are there to guide you.
+This requires more preparation, please follow [the wiki page](https://github.com/EmixamPP/linux-enable-ir-emitter/wiki/Semi-automatic-configuration).
-6. To enable the infrared emitter at boot, simply run `sudo linux-enable-ir-emitter boot enable`
+3. To enable the infrared emitter at boot, simply run `linux-enable-ir-emitter boot enable`

 If this doesn't work for you, you can always try to configure your infrared camera yourself by following the tutorial on [this wiki page](https://github.com/EmixamPP/linux-enable-ir-emitter/wiki/Manual-configuration).